 Under Frederick, Austria in 1453 became an archduchy.

 Maximilian I became emperor in 1493.
 Maximilian is considered perhaps the shrewdest of all the Hapsburgs.
 His diplomacy and dynastic marriage arrangements left the family in a dominant position in Europe for two centuries.
 His marriage brought the family the Bourguignon inheritance, the small but economically vital Low Countries (Belgium and the Netherlands).
-His son Philip's marriage, which he arranged, brought Aragón and Castile and a united Spain.
+His son Philip's marriage, which he arranged, led to nrininging Aragón and Castile and a united Spain to the Hapsburg domains.

 Maximillian's son Philip married Princess Juanna daughter of King Ferdinand and Queen Isabella of Castille and Aragon, the first Christian rukars of a united Spain in 7 centuries.
 Philip became king when they died in 1504.